2KRISHNAYADAV/Datta-VishLeshan.AI/README.md

-# Welcome to your DattaVishLeshan.A project
+# Welcome to your DattaVishLeshan.AI project

 ## Project info